-Jose took great care of what plank to pick next to make sure the color varied and stacked the aesthetically pleasing.
+Jose took great care of what plank to pick next to make sure the color varied and stacked aesthetically pleasing.

 The problem area in our house was working around the closets in the center of the house.
-There is a hallway on the one side and the kitchen on the other side.
+There is a hallway on one side and the kitchen on the other side.
 This is where we had the transition strips previously and where it looked off that the planks had been installed the opposite way or short way.
 Can you already see how much better it looks than before?
 You’d never think that it makes a difference but to me it is huge.

 While Jose was trying to figure out how to make everything meet on the other side of those middle closets, I worked on painting trim and uninstalling my dishwasher.
 I’m glad I learned that a couple of weeks ago when our old one broke.
 It came in handy for sure.

 All you really have to do with the planks is to insert the planks into the lip and lock them down.